MapColonies/developer-portal/docs/MapColonies/vector/Services/geocoding/README.md

 Check [`Location Search request examples`](#location-search-examples).
 :::

 We have created a location search engine.
-In the query parameter simple search a place that you want to find.
+In the query parameter simply search for a place that you want to find.
 For example, if you search for `White House, Washington DC` you will get matching results for your query. <br/>
 You can also search for supported regions and sources so you can filter the results for a specific region/ specific source (it will result results from all regions and sources by default). <br/>

 <details>